TYPO3-Documentation/render-guides/tests/Integration/tests/interlink-doc/input/index.rst

 Document Title
 ==============

-A documentation about TypoScript and all its objects, properties and functions can be found in the :doc:`TypoScript Reference <t3tsref:Index>`.
+See :ref:`h2document:how-to-document-hyperlinks` for information about how to use cross-references.

+Missing knowledge can be acquired by working through the TYPO3 documentation, for example the :doc:`Getting Started Tutorial <t3start:Index>`.